 Relying on cues from past patterns may lead us astray at times.
 Have you had that?
 I think it’s harder today with the increasing use of social media platforms.
 We’re not having the person-to-person interactions to hone these skills but rather social media interaction is laying down cues without body language and facial expressions.

 Most of us are conscious of someone’s eye contact.

 When someone avoids eye contact with you, past patterns might tell you they’ve got something to hide or are lying.

 The thing is that this is not always the case.

-I realised this with my experience in communicating with someone from an Australian Aboriginal tribe some time ago.
+I realized this with my experience in communicating with someone from an Australian Aboriginal tribe some time ago.
 They wouldn’t make eye contact.
 I found it unsettling because I got this mixed message.
-On one hand I sensed the person was honest, but on the other, this non eye contact told me otherwise.
+On one hand, I sensed the person was authentic, but on the other, this non-eye contact confused me.
 I discovered thereafter that it was considered culturally disrespectful for the person to look me in the eye.
 So our reading of people can be misread and we need to continue to evolve our cue archives.

 Intuition and mind reading

 Sharpening your intuition helps connect nonverbally.